Harsh19397/Digit-Recogniser/README.md

 ![Alt Text](https://github.com/Harsh19397/Digit-Recogniser/blob/master/demo.gif)

 ## Description:
 This is a simple project where I have implelemented the convolutional neural network in order to predict the digits.
-First I have used the dataset provided by the scikit learn library and trained the model for it which is saved as mnist_model.h5.
-Then this model is being used in the draeNumber.py file.
+First I have used the dataset provided by the scikit learn library and trained the model on it, which is then saved as mnist_model.h5.
+Then this model is being used in the drawNumber.py file.
 Here you draw a number and the trained model predicts it.

 ## Pre requisities: